szabgab/rust.code-maven.com/pages/web.md

 * [Exploring the top Rust web frameworks](https://blog.logrocket.com/top-rust-web-frameworks/) lists several other options with some level of analyzis of them.
 * [Rust web framework comparison](https://github.com/flosse/rust-web-framework-comparison)

+* I asked on Reddit [Which web framework do you use in Rust?](https://www.reddit.com/r/rust/comments/18ogwtl/which_web_framework_do_you_use_in_rust/).
+The answers were all over the place, though I think axum and actix got the most comments.
+I've added the frameworks mentioned on Reddit to this page.
+If something is still missing, send a Pull-Request!